mmercan/blog/_posts/2019-09-23-collect-and-shape-your-build-with-test-coverage-numbers-in-azure-devops-vsts.md

 <!-- /wp:syntaxhighlighter/code -->

 <!-- wp:paragraph -->
-<p>In Powershell we will request the JSON from VSTS if we can get the result (there is always possibility to not getting the coverage as there might be nothing to test or coverage check not selected) script will loop through all modules (projects) and add their covered and not covered blocks and calculate the overall coverage if it is less the expected Percentage it will Write-Error and  VSTS task will fail, otherwise it will report the code coverage numbers with Write-Host</p>
+<p>In Powershell we will request the JSON from VSTS if we can get the result (there is always a possibility to not getting the coverage as there might be nothing to test or coverage check not selected) script will loop through all modules (projects) and add their covered and not covered blocks and calculate the overall coverage if it is less the expected Percentage it will Write-Error and  VSTS task will fail, otherwise it will report the code coverage numbers with Write-Host</p>
 <!-- /wp:paragraph -->

 <!-- wp:syntaxhighlighter/code {"language":"powershell"} -->